linghuiluo/linghuiluo.github.io/README.md

 [German Bio/Lebenslauf auf Deutsch](lebenslauf.md)

+<p>📢 My dissertation won the UPB Doctoral Dissertation Award</p>
+<p>📢 Our paper "Long-term Static Analysis Rule Quality Monitoring Using True Negatives" was accepted at ICSE 2023</p>
-<p>📢 Our paper "Shifting Left for Early Detection of Machine-Learning Bugs" was accepted at FM 2023</p>
+<p>📢 Our paper "Model Generation For Java Frameworks" was accepted at ICST 2023</p>

 <!-- display social media buttons in your README -->
 <!-- Github -->